tektoncd/pipeline/docs/taskruns.md

-In the following example, the Task is defined with a `volumeMount` (`my-cache`), that is provided by the TaskRun, using a PersistenceVolumeClaim.
+In the following example, the Task is defined with a `volumeMount` (`my-cache`), that is provided by the TaskRun, using a PersistentVolumeClaim.
 The SchedulerName has also been provided to define which scheduler should be used to dispatch the Pod.
 The Pod will also run as a non-root user.

 ```yaml